Brand identity guidelines, how to develop the ultimate brand.

 Gaining Insights from Exceptional Brand Guidelines

 That's no definitive list, just two wildly different options.
-Audi's guidelines cover all the brand strategies, which touch the brand perceptions and personality, and how they target and build their audience.
+Audi's guidelines cover all the brand strategies, which touch on brand perceptions and personality and how they target and build their audience.
 It's the complete package.

 Side note: I've noticed the oat milk brand, Oatly, may have to shift their proposition.
 Their initial goal was to attract dairy drinkers.
 They had no competitors.
 But with success comes copycats, and dairy drinkers open to change have been converted already.